wp-plugins/xili-language/readme.txt

 == Frequently Asked Questions ==

+= 2.9.10 : In appareance/menus, I do not see the boxes of insertion point (languages list and sub-selection pages) ? =

+To show insertion point metaboxes, remember to check them inside Screen Options. (top right tab near Help tab)

 = What about WP Network (previous WPMU) and the trilogy ? = [xili-language](http://wordpress.org/extend/plugins/xili-language/), [xili-tidy-tags](http://wordpress.org/extend/plugins/xili-tidy-tags/), [xili-dictionary](http://wordpress.org/extend/plugins/xili-dictionary/)
 Since WP 3.0-alpha, if multisite is activated, the trilogy is now compatible and will include progressively some improvements dedicaded especially for WP Network context.
 Future specific docs will be available for registered webmasters.